samueljackson92/python_fb_graph/README.md

 Creates a graph of your Facebook friends and exports it to a Gephi readable XML file.
 Connects to Facebook using the oauth service provided by foauth (https://foauth.org/).
+You'll need to make a foauth account in order to use it.

 Usage
 -----